-Apple has stopped signing on iPadOS 14.3 which means you can’t bring your device’s software back to the previous version of iPadOS 14 in an effort to improve its performance.
+Apple has stopped signing on iPadOS 14.5.1 which means you can’t bring your iPad’s software back to the previous version of iPadOS 14 in an effort to improve performance.

 For more about how the downgrade process works, take a look at our detailed walkthrough.